isurfer21/historical-bitcoin-analyser/docs/getting_started.md

 ## Installation

-To install any necessary dependencies, run the command
+To resolve dependencies for generating the app build, run the command

 ```sh
 sh build.sh